The Ultimate Guide to Estuary Fishing

 Tools for gathering them include fine mesh scoops or drag nets. cast nets. worm pumps. shovels and bait traps.

-Worms can be dug or pumped in many areas. and an hour or two with a pitch fork, spade or bait pump will yield enough of these top baits for a day’s ?shing.
+Worms can be dug or pumped in many areas. and an hour or two with a pitchfork, spade or bait pump will yield enough of these top baits for a day’s fishing.
 Worming should be done on the low tide as the best areas are usually those exposed during this period.
-Popular species of bait worm include the bloodworm. squirt worm, tube worm and blubber worm.
+Popular species of bait worm include the bloodworm. squirt worm, tube worm, and blubber worm.
 Ask for local advice at your tackle store or boat hire shed on which types work best and where they are found.